monrdeme/aws-multi-tier-app/README.md

 **Purpose**: To establish centralized logging for the application and infrastructure components by setting up CloudWatch Log Groups.
 This enables aggregation, monitoring, and analysis of logs from various AWS services (like ECS, Lambda, etc.) for operational insights and troubleshooting.

 - **[main.tf](https://github.com/monrdeme/aws-multi-tier-app/blob/main/terraform/modules/cloudwatch-logs/main.tf)**: Defines CloudWatch log group resources for various application logs (e.g., ECS task logs, ALB access logs).
-It specifies retention periods and potentially encryption settings for these log groups.
+It also specifies retention periods for these log groups.

 - **[variables.tf](https://github.com/monrdeme/aws-multi-tier-app/blob/main/terraform/modules/cloudwatch-logs/variables.tf)**: Declares input variables such as log group names, retention in days, and tags.